umich-michr/TypeIO/README.md

             };
         }
 ```
 If the user wants to provide their own function instead, the `customMatcher` option should be set to true and the function should be passed to the `matcher` option.
 The new custom function should be following the same format as the default one.
-The built-in matcher was heavily influenced by the examples provided in Twitter Typeahead.js` documentation, since that pluging is the backbone of TypeIO.
+The built-in matcher was heavily influenced by the examples provided in Twitter Typeahead.js` documentation, since that plugin is the backbone of TypeIO.

 ### Under The Hood